The Traffic Signal Museum

 I am a Christian.
 There are many places in the world where I could not freely practice Christianity.
 The United States is a great place to live.
 One reason is because I CAN practice Christianity here.

 I am concerned though because in the last thirty to fifty years there have been efforts to push God out of our country.
 The murder of unborn children (aka abortion) has been made legal.
 Public displays of a Christian nature have been challenged in many places.
 Public prayer has been banned in our public schools.
 Since God was pushed out of our schools, our educational standards have done nothing but drop, and our children either don't finish school or finish it at much lower standards than those who finished school 40 years ago.
 More recently, The Pledge of Allegiance has been challenged because of the words..."One Nation Under God".
 I've got news for everyone who is in favor of this outrage!
 If children are forbidden to say "One Nation Under God" in public schools, then the public schools must start handing out free lunches!
 After all, our money has "In God We Trust" on it.
 That money should not be spent in public schools if our children are not allowed to say "One Nation Under God" in The Pledge of Allegiance.
-Most recently, the institution of marriage as it was set up by God as being between one man and one woman, is being challenged.
+Most recently, the institution of marriage as it was set up by God as being between one man and one woman, has been corrupted.